 Now I ask you, is that any way for our government to treat those they claim—at least in magnificent speeches—to be war heroes?
 Actions really do speak louder than words.
 The actions of our government officials and DVA speak volumes to me—even though they are mostly adversarial in nature.

 Larry’s story is only one account.
 Countless very similar and even more heart-wrenching life stories are out there and need to be told and listened to—stories of soldiers, marines, and sailors who can all relate and trace their illnesses, disorders, and health problems back to their service to the United States.

 Larry served his required two years in the army with honor and dignity.
 One of those two years he spent in the hot, steamy jungles of South Vietnam.
-Consequently, Larry became just one of the countless in-country veterans whose fate had been sealed in Vietnam.
-He was but one soldier who was injured and eventually “killed by” the Vietnam War, even though he died in Denver, Pennsylvania, some forty years after he had left South Vietnam.
+Thus, Larry became just one of the countless in-country veterans whose fate had been sealed in Vietnam.
+He was but one soldier who was injured and eventually killed by the Vietnam War, even though he died in Denver, Pennsylvania, some forty years after he had left Vietnam.
 Rest in peace, my old friend.